swcarpentry-ja/carpentries-coc/topic_folders/governance/executive-council-officers.md

-General tasks for each officer position are described in [the bylaws](https://docs.carpentries.org/topic_folders/governance/bylaws.html#executive-council). this document derscribes their tasks in more detail.
+General tasks for each officer position are described in [the bylaws](https://docs.carpentries.org/topic_folders/governance/bylaws.html#executive-council).
+This document describes their tasks in more detail.

 * [Chair](#chair)